opensearch-project/documentation-website/_security/configuration/tls.md

 ## Separate client and server certificates for transport layer TLS

 By default, transport layer TLS certificates need to be configured as both client (`TLS Web Client Authentication`) and server (`TLS Web Server Authentication`) in the certificate's `Extended Key Usage` section, bacause the nodes using the TLS certificates take on the responsibility of serving and receiving the communication requests internally.
 If you want to use separate certificates as client and server,  add the `plugins.security.ssl.transport.extended_key_usage_enabled: true` setting to `opensearch.yml`.
-Next, configure the settings outlined in the [separate client and server X.509 PEM certificates and PKCS #8 keys]({{site.url}}{{site.baseurl}}/security/configuration/tls/#separate-client-and-server-x509-pem-certificates-and-pkcs-8-keys) or [separate client and server Keystore and truststore files]({{site.url}}{{site.baseurl}}/security/configuration/tls/#separate-client-and-server-keystore-and-truststore-files) sections.
+Next, configure the settings outlined in the [separate client and server X.509 PEM certificates and PKCS #8 keys]({{site.url}}{{site.baseurl}}/security/configuration/tls/#separate-client-and-server-x509-pem-certificates-and-pkcs-8-keys) or [separate client and server keystore and truststore files]({{site.url}}{{site.baseurl}}/security/configuration/tls/#separate-client-and-server-keystore-and-truststore-files) sections.

 ### Separate client and server X.509 PEM certificates and PKCS #8 keys